Dental Implants – Hillsboro, OR

 This type of tooth replacement is superior to a traditional bridge in several ways.
 For example, it does not usually require that the nearby teeth be modified or extracted.
 It also replaces the lost tooth from the root up, rather than simply replacing its top portion.
 It therefore feels and looks as natural as possible.

 Missing Multiple Teeth

-If you’re missing two or more teeth in a row, instead of having to alter your surrounding teeth to place a traditional bridge, we can simply anchor it to two dental implants.
+If you’re missing three or more teeth in a row, instead of having to alter your surrounding teeth to place a traditional bridge, we can simply anchor it to two dental implants.
 Each implant will be surgically inserted at either end of the gap in your smile to secure the dental bridge in place.

 Understanding the Cost of Dental Implants

 Although dental implants cost more than other forms of tooth replacement upfront, patients who have had this procedure will agree that it’s well worth it.
 Once you get your replacement teeth, you won’t have to worry about getting new ones for up to several decades down the road, unlike with traditional prosthetics that need to be replaced every five to seven years.
 At your initial consultation, our team will outline the cost-determining details of your plan with you and discuss payment and financing options.

 Some patients require preliminary treatments, such as gum disease therapy, a bone graft, or tooth extractions before they can receive dental implants in Hillsboro.
 Each of these procedures has its own cost.

 The implant surgery itself incurs a separate fee.
 Since Dr. Wolfe performs this procedure right here in our office, we can discuss its cost with you right from the beginning of your treatment.
 You will not need to worry about dealing with the pricing structure of an outside specialist.